NVIDIA-AI-IOT/yolov5_gpu_optimization/README.md

 *Note*: small score bits may slightly decrease the final mAP.

+### DeepStream deployment:
+Users can intergrate the YOLOV5 into DeepStream following [deepstream_tao_apps](https://github.com/NVIDIA-AI-IOT/deepstream_tao_apps)

 ## Known issue:

-- int8 0% mAP in TensorRT 8.2.5: Install TensorRT 8.4 to avoid the issue.
+- int8 0% mAP in TensorRT 8.2.5: Install TensorRT above 8.4 to avoid the issue.
 - Dynamic shape inference: The dynamic shape inference will run into CUDA error with some specific shapes.
 - TensorRT warning at the end of the execution: The warning won't block the inference or evaluation.
 You can just ignore it.